clairesunstudio/slidev-dataviz/week2.md

 # Demo

-Marks imply data types, for example ["rect" vs "bar"](https://observablehq.com/@datavizstudio/rect-vs-bar)
+Marks imply data types.
+Follow-along demo: ["rect" vs "bar"](https://observablehq.com/d/e0b59b590f6a05ac?collection=@datavizstudio/the-art-of-data-visualization/2)

 <!-- The bar mark is a variant of the rect mark for use when one dimension is categorical and the other is quantitative.
 See also the cell mark. rect mark is used when both dimensions are quantitative (A rectangle has a quantitative width and height) -->